Pentevrienn/hello-world/README.md

 of months or years, but hey - aren't we all sometimes, before we learn some more? ;)

 PS.
-There is another account called 'Pentevrien' here - without the doubled 'N' at the end - and it was my account - unfortunately I lost the email it was assiociated with, the domain does not exist anymore, so if you'll stumble upon that one - rest assured it's not identity theft or anything so sinister.
+There is another account called 'Pentevrien' here - without the doubled 'N' at the end - and it was my account - unfortunately I lost the email it was assiociated with (the domain does not exist anymore), so if you'll stumble upon that one - rest assured it's not identity theft or anything so sinister.